SAP/gigya-python-sdk/README.md

 Please follow these steps to integrate this library in your Python application:

-1. Download the zip file and extract it
+1. Download the zip file and extract it.
 2. Obtain Gigya's APIKey and Secret key.
 3. Import GSSDK.py library into your application.
 4. Log the user in.